ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/type_of_employment_opportunities_for_young_people.md

     "legend": false,
     "margin": [0, 0, 0, 0],
     "backgroundColor": "#fafafa",
-    "dataTable": "/static/pre-processed-csvs/DR33-occupation-level-of-25-to-29-year-olds--by-ITL2-region--table-format.csv",
+    "dataTable": "/static/pre-processed-csvs/DR33-type-of-employment-opportunities-for-young-people--by-ITL2-region--table-format.csv",
     "disableJavascriptAlterationOfDataTable": true,
     "dataTableAlignColumns": ["left", "right", "right"],
-    "dataTableDecimalPlaces": [null, 1, 1],
+    "dataTableDecimalPlaces": [null, 1, 1]
-    "dataTableTitle": "Percentage of 25 to 29 year olds in the higher professional class, by area" }
+}

 # Guidance
-[41 regions in the UK] are ranked from the best outcomes to the worst outcomes.
+[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the highest to lowest percentages.
-They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.
+They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (top) to 5 (bottom).

-The figure for each region shows the percentage of 25 to 29 year olds in lower working class and higher professional occupations.
+The regional estimates have a large margin of error – do not rank or compare specific regions.

+See the [composite indices](/social_mobility_by_area#composite-measures-by-region) for more precise estimates and to understand overall regional patterns.

 ## Section
 About the data